 Maxey’s origins and educational record are problematic, and are representative of other enigmatic aspects of his ninety years, alluded to below.
 He consistently stated he was born in Los Angeles on 22 Feb 1902 (school records state 1903), and that his mother was Maria Theresa de Ortega.
 No birth record has been located for him, however, and only the middle initial “D” is included in early school records.
 Depending on his audience, Maxey claimed either to descend from the Ortegas of the Spanish land grants in California or to belong to a line that included José Ortega y Gasset (but not both at once).
 The genealogical record may one day connect these strands, but it’s unlikely that the great Spanish philosopher, being about age 20 when Maxey was born, was old enough to be his “maternal great-uncle,” as Maxey wrote years later.

 According to one source, Maxey said he was born to unmarried parents—his father surnamed Maxey and his mother a Spanish entertainer named de Ortega—on a cruise ship in international waters, leaving him stateless.
 He wrote in a 1949 letter that his mother was from Seville and his father from Scotland, and that both were American citizens.
 Regardless, Maxey’s father at some point appears actually to have married an American native.
 In 1906, a Mary Maxey died from tuberculosis, leaving an unnamed son and husband (Wallace) David Maxey, who stated his wife had been born Mary Murphy, in Illinois, to Irish parents.
 The earliest available school record for young Wallace, dated 1912, has both of his parents of Irish nationality.
 The 1910 U.S. Census—the only one for which an entry on Maxey has been found—states his mother was born in the United States.
 A 1917 school record lists Maxey’s mother as Mary Murphy, not mentioning she was deceased.
 At the time of Maxey’s ordination in 1936, he told a local newspaper his father was—past tense—“a Scotsman in the Hawaiian shipping and Oriental exports business,” but the public record shows the elder Wallace, a California native, was a rancher living near Gorman.
 The 1902 Los Angeles city directory does not list Maxey’s father, but those for 1901 and 1903 do, giving his occupation, respectively, as swimming teacher and manager of the swimming floor at the famous Bimini Baths at Third and Vermont.
 Over the years the elder Maxey used his given names, Wallace and David, interchangeably.
 In that same 1949 letter, the younger Maxey gave his own name as Wallace David de Ortega Maxey.
-Thus, he could have appended Junior to his name, but never did.
+David likely is the religious name that Maxey took upon his consecration as apostolic primate in 1946, mentioned below.

 As Maxey told the Los Angeles Times in April 1930, his paternal grandmother was Lucy Uthera (Thompson) Maxey Gray, daughter of California pioneer Ira Thompson, who is supposed to have built the first frame house in El Monte, the Willow Grove Hotel, sometime after arriving from Iowa in 1851.
 Lucy was Los Angeles’ police matron from 1888 until her death in 1904.
 Maxey’s aunt, Aletha (Maxey) Gilbert, succeeded her mother as matron, and became Los Angeles’ first City Mother in 1914.
 The family was well established in the Los Angeles area when Maxey’s father was born there in 1872, and he lived in the family home, in what is now Lincoln Heights, on and off until the birth of his son.